 This is the original-style Wild Woodgas Stove, made from slightly thicker stainless steel.
 At 340g it is still a very lightweight stove, and is much the same in terms of performance and burn.
 There are many versions of this stoves out there now (imitation is the highest form of praise, we are told!) but we are confident this is the best of the bunch.
-We also include detailed instructions and tips, as well as no-quibble 6 month warranty.
+We also include detailed instructions and tips.

 What people are saying